 Yu's grandfather was a travel agent in Iran and sent his son, Farsad, to the United States in 1977 to attend high school in Massachusetts.

 The son of Farsad, an Iranian father, and Ikuyo, a Japanese mother, Darvish was born and raised in Osaka, Japan.
-He has never lived outside his birth country, but he has traveled to Iran and the United States, where his parents met while studying at Eckerd College in St. Petersburg, Florida.
+He had never lived outside his birth country.
+But he had traveled to Iran and the United States, where his parents met while studying at Eckerd College in St. Petersburg, Florida.
 He remembers his father pushing him toward soccer as a child, but he found something enchanting about the baseball games he saw on television.
 When he got his first Little League hit, he was hooked.

 His lanky 6-foot-5-inch build and distinctive facial features would be enough to make him stand out anywhere, but in a homogenous land, a family name that sounded like none other gave him unwanted attention growing up.

 “Kids used to say stuff all the time about how I was different,” Darvish said in Japanese, playing down the suggestion that wearing the national team uniform gave him extra satisfaction in light of such teasing.
 “It hasn’t been an issue since I was little.”

 In 2004, the Nippon Ham Fighters selected Darvish in the first round of the draft as a high schooler.
 By then, he was known across the country for having pitched a no-hitter in the spring version of a prestigious national high school baseball tournament that March.
 He earned a bad-boy image later for being suspended from high school for smoking a cigarette, illegal for minors here, and posing nude for a magazine in 2007.
 His devilish laughter at the mention of those incidents is a hint that rebelliousness still lurks within him.

 But lost in the commotion over his defiance off the field and his vast natural athleticism on it is an astounding aptitude for pitching mechanics that those who know him describe with the highest admiration.